agokule/ffmpeg-template/README.md

 ## Why this exists

-Linking FFmpeg correctly (headers, libraries, and link order) can be tricky across platforms and toolchains.
+Linking FFmpeg correctly (headers, libraries, and link order) can be tricky across platforms and toolchains (I am saying this from experience).
 This template shows a straightforward CMake setup and a tiny example so you can focus on writing your media code, not your build system.

 ## Prerequisites

 - nasm (install on Ubuntu with `sudo apt-get install nasm`)
+- CMake
+- a build system (like make or ninja)
+- a c and c++ compiler

 ## Start